shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 ## HOL3: Exercise 5: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source.

+In this HOL, you will learn how to enable the enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
+The Defender plans show you the monitoring coverage for each Defender plan.
+You will be enabling the same for Microsoft Sentinel and Azure Monitor.
+Also, you will setup Log Analytics workspace to collect logs and data of the resources and it's information will be stored in a workspace.

 ### Task 1: Enable Microsoft Defender for Cloud

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.